 Yes, but not as diverse as they could and should be.
 A huge part of the mission of Advance Camp is to grow the ranks of trained advance staff who “look like America,” just like the expected group of candidates the Democratic Party is putting on the field.
 We are asking all attendees to do what they can to spread the word about this conference so that we can better reach these communities.

 What can I expect from the programming at Advance Camp?

-We envision the gathering to be 50% networking and conversation with other advance people of varied experience levels, 25% panel discussions focused on best practices and 25% breakout sessions focused on best practices.
+The conference will be 50% networking and conversation with other advance people of varied experience levels, 25% panel discussions focused on best practices and 25% breakout sessions focused on best practices.

 Between the live panels & breakouts, along with written materials provided to each attendee, we’d like someone who attends with zero campaign or advance experience to at least have a firm understanding of the basic concept of and skills required for advance work when they leave.

 Advance Camp is 100% free for all attendees.
 But it does cost money to put on and we are still short of our goal, so if you are financially able, consider contributing to help defray costs.

 Attendees are responsible for their own travel arrangements.
 Airbnb is always a good way to save $ on lodging in DC, especially on weekends.

 When is it?
 Where’s it being held?